nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 If we try to perform any operation on null, then runtime exception called `NullPointerException` will be raised.

-Once we create an array, every element by default initialized with default values.
+Once we create an array, every element by default is initialized with default values.
 We can override these default values with our customized values.

 ```java linenums="1"
 int[] x = new int[6];